Logo

 Is oppositional behavior the same as ODD?

 Not always.
-ODD is a clinical pattern, but oppositional behavior can stem from ADHD, anxiety, mood issues, trauma, or sensory needs.
+ODD is a clinical diagnosis, but many kids show oppositional behaviors due to anxiety, ADHD, trauma, or dysregulation.

 Every child’s journey is different.